redecentralize/redecentralize-website/_posts/blog/2020-02-07-breaking-big-tech-open.md

 Redecentralize.org and friends are working on a campaign to figure out how to make this a reality.
 Is this something you’re working on already or want to contribute and get invited to future workshops and calls?
 Then ping me on <hello@redecentralize.org>.

 The opportunity is huge.
-By breaking Big Tech open, we can build a fairer digital future so come get involved!
+By breaking big tech open, we can build a fairer digital future for all, so come get involved!